inloco/incognia-node/README.md

 - **keepAlive**: boolean.
 Default: `false`.
   - When `true`, the library sets Node's `https.Agent` with `keepAlive: true` on the internal Axios instance, enabling connection reuse.
 - **maxRetries**: number.
 Default: `0`.
   - Maximum number of retry attempts for failed requests.
-Retries are only performed on transient errors such as network failures or server errors (5xx responses).
 - **retryDelayMs**: number.
 Default: `200`.
   - The delay in milliseconds between each retry attempt.
 Useful for preventing overwhelming the API when multiple retries are configured.